jeffreypaul15/Sunpy3D/proposal.md

 - Over-plotting and aligning maps using transparency from `PyVista`.
 - Work on rotating the initial 3D plot with understanding of `cpos` with `GenericMap` rotation.
 - Begin work on adding code for plotting AstroPy coordinate objects.
 - If other tests have to be performed, I shall implement this during this time.
-- - Recreate `MapSequenceAnimator` as `gifs` with `PyVista`
+- Recreate `MapSequenceAnimator` as `gifs` with `PyVista`

 #### Week 9
 - The `Tox` environment shall be completely set up and all the tests shall be integrated accordingly.
 - Conduct a manual test of the documentation of the package so far and continue working on the documentation alongside the code ensuring accurate documentation.
 - Major bugs (if any) would be resolved by now and a considerable amount of time shall be devoted to testing all of the small implementations.
 - If any new requirements are requested by the mentors, they shall be implemented during these weeks and the testing of the new code as well.
-- I have already implemented some starter code for plotting field lines from a given `gong_map` [here](https://github.com/jeffreypaul15/Sunpy3D/blob/master/pfss.py).
+- I have already implemented some starter code for plotting field lines from a given `gong_map`.
 ![image](https://github.com/jeffreypaul15/Sunpy3D/blob/master/screenshots/112165572-dffbfc80-8c14-11eb-9dd9-9eb3937607fa.png)

 #### Week 10